-4. Best artificial Christmas tree with snow: £69, Marks and Spencer 6ft Bright White Snowy tree
+5. Marks and Spencer 6ft Bright Snowy tree

 This handmade snow-effect flocked tree is a vision in white.
 The snowy white canvas makes it perfect to style to suit any Christmas look.

-We will say there is a lot of snowdrop during assembly, but given how dense the snow coverage is you would never notice the loss.
-It’s more a case of being prepared for the clean up and don’t do as we did and wear black when assembling the tree.
+We will say there is a lot of snowdrop during its assembly, but given how dense the snow coverage is you would never notice the loss.
+It’s more a case of being prepared for the cleanup and don’t do as we did wearing an all-black outfit when assembling the tree – you will end up looking like the abominable snowman.
 As we’d anticipated the snow does have a slight synthetic initial smell, but overnight it’s no longer noticeable.